Perfect commuting graphs: Introduction

 Let $\Gamma$ be a simple, undirected, finite graph with vertex set $V$.
 If $U\subseteq V$ then the \emph{induced subgraph} of $\Gamma$ on $U$ is the graph $\Delta$ with vertex set $U$, and with two vertices connected in $\Delta$ if and only if they are connected in $\Gamma$.
 The \emph{chromatic number} $\chi(\Gamma)$ is the smallest integer $k$ such that there exists a partition of $V$ into $k$ parts, each with the property that it contains no two adjacent vertices.
 The \emph{clique number} $\Cl(\Gamma)$ is the size of the largest complete subgraph of $\Gamma$.
 Clearly $\Cl(\Gamma)\le \chi(\Gamma)$ for any graph $\Gamma$.
 The graph $\Gamma$ is {\it perfect} if $\Cl(\Delta)=\chi(\Delta)$ for every induced subgraph $\Delta$ of $\Gamma$.

 Let $G$ be a finite group.
 The {\it commuting graph} $G$ is the graph $\Gammaone(G)$ whose vertices are the elements of $G\backslash Z(G)$, with vertices joined by an edge whenever they commute.
-Some authors prefer not to exclude the central elements of $G$, and nothing in this paper depends significantly on which definition is used.
+Some authors prefer not to exclude the central elements of $G$, and nothing in this paper (barring the brief discussion of connectivity in \S\ref{s: literature}) depends significantly on which definition is used.

 We are interested in classifying those finite groups $G$ for which the commuting graph $\Gammaone(G)$ is perfect.
 In this paper we offer, in Theorem \ref{t: main}, a complete classification in the case of quasisimple groups.
 We use this result to derive detailed structural information about a general finite group with this property, in Theorem \ref{t: general}.
 The notation for quasisimple groups used in the statements of these theorems is explained in \S\ref{s: background}.